HinaKhan94/address-book/README.md

    * It also checks for any invalid errors and handles them according for the program to keep running wihtout causing any problem to the user.

 ### Planned features
-   * The initial plan waas to have a simple address manager with options to add, find and display contacts.
+   * The initial plan waas to have a simple address manager with options to add, find, update, delete and display contacts.
-   *
+   * The added information is then stored in google sheet via an API call.

 ## Validation